 What support does ICANN need from registries to suspend a registrar?

 ICANN needs registries to implement blocking mechanisms to ensure that a suspended registrar is not able to create new Registered Names or initiate any inbound transfers of Register Names.

 How will registries be informed of registrar suspensions?

-ICANN will send the relevant registries a copy of the notice of suspension immediately after issuing the notice to the registrar and prior to posting on the ICANN web site.
+ICANN will send the relevant registries a copy of the notice of suspension immediately after issuing the notice to the registrar.

 ICANN will request that the relevant registries acknowledge receipt of the notice of suspension and confirm that blocking mechanisms will be implemented during the effective dates of the suspension.